 Plugins (or Apps) are pre-set tools.
 They work exactly how the developer designed them, and you are stuck with their features.

-Now that you know what headless tracking is, let’s look at how it actually works.
+Now that you know what headless order tracking is, let’s look at how it actually works.

 1. The Backend – Ingest Data via API